-The lost Calypsos: 100-year old Walter Ferguson has composed an estimated 150 to 200 Calypsos in his life, but never wrote down scores nor lyrics.
+The lost Calypsos: Walter Ferguson has composed an estimated 150 to 200 Calypsos in his life, but never wrote down scores nor lyrics.
 On his official recordings, only about 40 compositions have been recorded.
-With age he started to forget his older compositions and nowadays he can't recall great portions of his repertoire, meaning that many of his songs have probably been lost already.
+With age he started to forget his older compositions and couldn't recall great portions of his repertoire.

 The good news: Between the late 1970s and the end of the 1990s he did record himself on Compact Audio Cassettes, selling these to fans and tourists in Cahuita, or giving them away to friends.
 In those 25 years of "home recording" he must have recorded hundreds of such tapes, spreading his music to the four corners of the world.
 Because he has never made any copies, every tape actually features a unique, original recording session, probably containing some of his old songs that need to be saved from oblivion.

 The bad news: Nobody knows where these tapes are today, or how many have survived... and even if they still exist, due to their age, they risk to get damaged by deterioration.

 - Securing those unique recordings before they vanish

 - Making the music available again in collaboration with record labels*

 To reach possible tape owners, we need the help of the internet community and the media.
 Sharing is caring - thanks!